uvishere/hit226/week7/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ### Lets code some code
-* Write a JavaScript function to check if an email input is a valid email address?
-``BONUS: Use Regular Expressions and test() method``
+* Write a JavaScript function to check if an email input is a valid email address?``BONUS: Use Regular Expressions and test() method``
 * Write a JavaScript program to find the most frequent item of an array.
 ```
-Sample array: var arr1= [3, 'a', 'a', 'a', 2, 3, 'a', 3, 'a', 2, 4, 9, 3];
+array: var arr1= [3, 'a', 'a', 'a', 2, 3, 'a', 3, 'a', 2, 4, 9, 3];
-Sample Output: a (5 times)
+Output: a (5 times)s
 ```